Automation Tab

 • Action: Do this block if - Performs the next block of steps in the action (up to a later Action: End of block step) only if the specified variable or item meets the specified value; otherwise the block is skipped and the action continues with the steps after it.

-Figure 8 shows an example action that runs Notepad but only if no other Notepads are currently open.
-The variable string$ is set to the app name of notepad.exe in step 1, and step 2 checks if string$ is equal to 0 (which means "notepad.exe" isn't running).
+Figure 10 shows an example action that runs Notepad but only if no other Notepads are currently open.
+The variable string$ is set to the app name of notepad.exe in step 1, and step 2 checks if {string$} (in braces due to using an exe name) is equal to 0 (which means "notepad.exe" isn't running).
 If it's 0, the action then continues on step 3, which runs Notepad.
-Step 3 is indented to show that it's affected by the step directly above it.
+Note that step 3 is indented to show that it's affected by the step directly above it.

 Click the image to access the action's text for copying.